David-Rayner-GVC/pet_forecast/README.md

 Installation:
 Not really documented.
- - You will need to be able to make git push to pet_json using ssh.
+ - To update the online data you will need to be able to make git push to https://github.com/David-Rayner-GVC/pet_data using ssh.
 GitPython
  - need cdo Climate Data Operators, and Python CDO (pycdo).
 Netcdf4, obviously.
  - modify config_RENAME_ME.py to represent your local setup